gianfranco53/SAIA-IoT-AntiTheft-System/README.md

 - Fleet management solutions
 - Anti-theft and insurance technologies

-## Author
-Developed by a senior electronic and IT technician with over 40 years of experience in electro-informatics laboratories (INGV).
+Developed by a senior multidisciplinary technician with a background in mechanics, electronics and software development, and decades of hands-on experience in electro-informatics and embedded systems.

 ## Disclaimer
 This project is provided for research and evaluation purposes only.